 Ma Rainey's Black Bottom

-Nominated in the Spirit Best International Film category, this Brazilian thriller directed by Juliano Dornelles and Kieber Mendonca Filho, "is hard to figure," we wrote.
+Nominated in Spirit's Best International Film category, this Brazilian thriller directed by Juliano Dornelles and Kieber Mendonca Filho, "is hard to figure," our review observes.
 "A local community in the fictional rural town is besieged by white mercenaries bent on killing them...
 With the help of a psychotropic drug known as Brasol IV (it’s a green pill), the locals take on the well-armed invaders in hopes of returning to their quiet way of life."

 Stony TV Show: "Schitt's Creek"

-With five Golden Globe nominations, the popular Canadian comedy Schitt's Creek only lagged behind The Crown with six.
 The show occasionally jokes about marijuana and other drugs.
 During Season 6, CBD and ayahuasca references were made.
-Last year, Eugene Levy, who along with his son Daniel Levy and Catherine O'Hara received acting noms, said about legal pot:
+Last year, Eugene Levy, who was also nominated, said about legal pot:

 "I think that's a great thing.
 It would solve a lot of problems.
 I'm definitely for it.
 They sell alcohol, I just don't know what the difference is.
 There is no difference."